roboquant avatar

 Resources

-Developing algo-trading skills is a major endeavor, and this page lists some resources that can help with it.
-These resources are not limited to roboquant and are beneficial to any algo-trading development.
+Developing algo-trading skills is a major endeavor, and this page lists some of the resources that can help with it.
+These resources are not limited to roboquant and can be beneficial to any algo-trading development.

 Books